Build log: Digi stilts

 To create the shin support I sawed out 2 more ABS plastic sheet shapes to support my shin on one side, and then straps on the calf side.
 The pieces were heated to a C shape with a heatgun.
 And then bolted into place to the aluminum slats.

-I then tightened the bungee cord ends at the top bolt for the chin support, inbetween some washers, and instead of making a knot, i used zipties to fasten them into a loop.
+I then tightened the bungee cord (now steel cable) ends at the top bolt for the chin support, in-between some washers.

 Feedback adjustments that were made after initial tests and extensive use:

-I noticed some bolts and other galvanized steel pieces may wear out quickly or even bend due to the force exerted on the toe area and changed all of those bolts and parts to stainless steel.
+I noticed some bolts and other galvanized steel pieces may wear out quickly or even bend due to the forces and changed all of those bolts and parts to stainless steel.

 I 3D printed toe rests (basically a 45 degree angle block that fits the foot rest) for comfort.
-Added some eva foam on top of that aswell.
-You can use wood, plastic, foam etc too.
+Added some eva foam on top of that as well.
+You can use wood, plastic, foam (XPS, yoga blocks) etc too.

 I also bolted high density eva foam pieces to the bottom of the stilts using sliding T-nuts, this makes it softer, less noisy and easier to walk (and doesnt damage floors).